Haiti at breaking point as economy tanks and violence soars

 “Haiti is now in complete chaos,” said Alex Dupuy, a Haiti-born sociologist at Wesleyan University.
 “You have gangs basically doing whatever they want, wherever they want, whenever they want with complete impunity because the police force is not capable of bringing them under control.”

-He called Haiti a “generally nonfunctioning society” and said that Henry’s de-facto government “doesn’t seem to be fazed at all by the chaos and is probably benefiting from it because it allows him to hold on to power and prolong as long as possible the organization of new elections.”
+Henry’s de-facto government “doesn’t seem to be fazed at all by the chaos and is probably benefiting from it because it allows him to hold on to power and prolong as long as possible the organization of new elections,” Dupuy said.

-Gangs have long wielded considerable power in Haiti.
-But after the July 2021 assassination of President Jovenel Moïse their influence has grown.
-They are fighting to control more territory, killings hundreds of Haitians including women and children in recent months and driving away some 20,000 people from their homes.
+Gangs have long wielded considerable power in Haiti, and their influence has only grown since the July 2021 assassination of President Jovenel Moïse.

+Gangs control roughly 40% of Port-au-Prince, the U.N. has estimated.
+They are fighting to control even more territory, killing hundreds of Haitians in recent months — including women and children — and driving away some 20,000 people from their homes.
 Kidnappings have spiked.

 Henry has pledged to hold elections as soon as it’s safe to do so, writing in a speech read at the United Nations General Assembly on Sept.
 24 that he has “no desire to stay in power longer than necessary.”

-“My country is going through a multidimensional crisis whose consequences threaten democracy and the very foundations of the rule of law,” he said.
+“My country is going through a multidimensional crisis whose consequences threaten democracy and the very foundations of the rule of law,” Henry said.
 He condemned widespread looting and violence, and said those responsible “will have to answer for their crimes before history and before the courts.”

 U.S. President Joe Biden, also speaking at the U.N., said Haiti faces “political-fueled gang violence and an enormous human crisis.”

 From 2004 until 2017, U.N. peacekeepers bolstered the country’s security and helped rebuild political institutions after a violent rebellion ousted former President Jean-Bertrand Aristide.
 But for now, any foreign intervention in Haiti is off the table.

 Local political leaders have repudiated the suggestion of outside help, noting that U.N. peacekeepers in Haiti sexually abused children and sparked a cholera epidemic more than a decade ago that killed nearly 10,000 people.

 The first round of protests in mid-September prompted France and Spain to close their embassies and banks to shut down in the capital of Port-au-Prince.
 Protesters attacked businesses, the homes of well-known politicians and even warehouses of the United Nations’ World Food Program, stealing millions of dollars’ worth of food and water.